What Is Jerusalem Day and Its Prophetic Significance?

 God said that He put His name in Jerusalem.

-- “Manasseh was twelve years old when he became king, and he reigned fifty-five years in Jerusalem… He also built altars in the house of the Lord, of which the Lord had said, ‘In Jerusalem, I will put My name… In this house and in Jerusalem, which I have chosen out of all the tribes of Israel, I will put My name forever…’”—2 Kings 21:1, 4, 7 (emphasis added)
+• “Manasseh was twelve years old when he became king, and he reigned fifty-five years in Jerusalem… He also built altars in the house of the Lord, of which the Lord had said, ‘In Jerusalem, I will put My name… In this house and in Jerusalem, which I have chosen out of all the tribes of Israel, I will put My name forever…’” —2 Kings 21:1, 4, 7 (emphasis added)

 God repeats this point in scripture…

-Understand the Hebraic alphabet.
+Understanding the Hebraic Alphabet

 There are 22 letters in the Hebrew alphabet.
 The 21st letter is shin or sheen.
 In Hebraic understanding, the name of God was not to be spoken or written.
 Yet it was represented in the letter shin, which means Shaddai, one of the names of God.
 El Shaddai means…